TakashiNakagawa/CarND-Vehicle-Detection/writeup.md

 cars = glob.glob("../vehicles/*/*.png")
 notcars = glob.glob("../non-vehicles/*/*.png")
 ```
-The code for this setp is contained int the in the lines # 28,29 of the file called 'learning_image.py'.
+The code for this setp is contained int the in the lines # 24,25 of the file called 'learning_image.py'.

-Here is sample images of car and notcar.
+Here are sample images of car and notcar.
 ![alt text][img1]

-I checked 6 type of color space.
+I checked 6 type of color space for the test6.jpg image.
-test6.jpg contained black and white cars.
-So if black and white were clearly separated from other colors, it was prefereable color space.
+Test6.jpg contained black and white cars.
+So if black and white were clearly separated from other colors, it might be preferable color space.
-It was hard to say which color space was good from blow result, but YCrCb and YUV seemd good because balck and white color were grouped.
+Though it was hard to say which color space was good from blow result, YCrCb and YUV seemed good because black and white color were grouped.
 So I chose YCrCb color space for this project.

 test6 image
 ![alt text][img4]
 RGB color space
 ![alt text][img8]
 HSV color space
 ![alt text][img5]
 LUV color space
 ![alt text][img7]
 HLS color space
 ![alt text][img6]
 YCrCb color space
 ![alt text][img9]
 YUV color space
 ![alt text][img10]

-HOG features were extracted according order.

-1. converted to RGB to YCrCb color space
-2. scale between 0 - 1
-3. each channel

-The code for this setp is contained int the in the lines # 28,29 of the file called 'hog_sample.py'.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: